Woodbridge, Virginia: Attractions and culture

 Woodbridge experienced its current development boom in the mid-1980s, after being a municipality composed largely of either farms or industrial complexes, as an annex of sorts of Dale City, which had been forged as a planned community in the 1960s and 1970s.

 Woodbridge is home to Potomac Mills Mall (managed by Simon Property Group), one of the largest shopping centers in northern Virginia.
 Woodbridge is a suburban city because many of its residents are employed in nearby Washington, D.C.

 Due in part to the I-95 and I-66 HOV waiver given to hybrid vehicles, many D.C. government workers have relocated to the area to take advantage of the lower-priced housing.
 However, in July 2006, the hybrid/HOV privilege was revoked.
 Vehicles registered prior to July 2006 were exempted from occupancy requirements in all (HOV) facilities in Virginia until July 1, 2009.

-Other cultural resources include Rippon Lodge, the oldest house in Prince William County, which was opened as a park and museum in October 2007.
+Other cultural resources include Rippon Lodge, one of the oldest houses in Prince William County, which was opened as a park and museum in October 2007.

 Sports

 Woodbridge was the former home of the Potomac Nationals minor league baseball club, before their relocation to Fredericksburg.
 Their former stadium, the Pfitzner Stadium, is located in Woodbridge.
 The stadium is now the source of many community events.

-On May 24, 2022, the Washington Commanders announced plans for a new stadium complex in Woodbridge, with plans for a new stadium, amphitheater, retail hub, and office space.
+On May 24, 2022, the Washington Commanders announced potential plans for a new stadium complex in Woodbridge, to include a stadium, amphitheater, retail hub, and office space.

 Transportation

 Highways

 Passing north—south through Woodbridge is U.S. Route 1, with Interstate 95, which forms the western boundary of the CDP, running parallel to it further west.
-Three other major routes, all of which have interchanges with I-95 and terminate at U.S. 1, are VA 123 (Gordon Boulevard)—which heads north to Fairfax and ends in Arlington at the Washington, D.C. border, VA 294 (Prince William Parkway)—which heads northeast to and ends in the Manassas area, and SR 784 (Dale Boulevard)—which heads northeast to Dale City and ends west of Hoadly.
+Three other major routes, all of which have interchanges with I-95 and terminate at U.S. 1, are VA 123 (Gordon Boulevard), which runs north to Fairfax and ends in Arlington at the Washington, D.C. border, VA 294 (Prince William Parkway), which runs northeast to and ends in the Manassas area, and SR 784 (Dale Boulevard)—which heads northeast to Dale City and ends west of Hoadly.
 Other major roads in Woodbridge include SR 639 (Horner Road), SR 906 (Occoquan Road), and SR 2000 (Opitz Boulevard).